“Which black Copic Marker should I buy first?”

 I’m going to be honest here:

-Yes, there is a difference between 100 and 110 but don’t worry about it.
+There is a difference between 100 and 110— but don’t worry about it.

 You have to place the colors side by side in order to really see the distinction.

-And I can’t think of a single project in my entire 25 year career where I’ve used both blacks together.
+I can’t think of a single project in my entire 30 year career where I’ve used both blacks together.
 I always use one or the other, never both.

 Side by side, 100 looks a little cooler.
 Side by side, 110 looks a little warmer.
-But it’s not a major difference, even when you’re deliberately looking for it.
+But it’s not a major difference, even when you’re deliberately looking for the differences.

 I’m pretty sensitive to color…